-COMMIT Leadership commitment to mainstream gender equality throughout corporate sustainability and other relevant strategies and operations As a key and integral part of the business' commitment to corporate sustainability, corporate leadership publicly signals to its stakeholders its commitment to gender equality and women's empowerment.
-Specifically, leadership commits to supporting the WEPs and making the seven Principles part of corporate sustainability strategy, day-to-day operations and organizational culture.
-ASSESS Apply a gender lens when assessing risks, opportunities, and impacts Equipped with a commitment to the WEPs, the business ensures that a gender lens is used on an ongoing basis when assessing its risks and opportunities as well as the impact of its operations and activities, in order to develop and refine its goals, strategies, and policies.
-DEFINE Apply a gender lens when defining goals, strategies, and policies, and metrics.
-Based on its assessment of risks, opportunities, and important policies, and metrics.
-When creating a roadmap to carry out its programmes a ensures that a gender lens is used when developing and refining goals and metrics specific to its operating conte IMPLEMENT Implement corporate sustainability strategies and policies through the business and across the value chain that respect women's rights and support gender equality and women's empowerment.
-The business builds in flexibility to allow ongoing adjustments to core processes, engages and educates employees, builds capacity and resources, and works with supply chain partners to implement its sustainability strategy, of which gender equality and women's empowerment is an essential and integral part.
-MEASURE Measure and monitor impacts and progress towards goals The business adjusts its performance management to capture, analyze, and monitor the performance mestablished in the Assess and Define steps.
-Progress monitored against goals and adjustments are made improve performance.
-COMMUNICATE Communicate progress and strategies and engage with stakeholders for continuous improvement During this step, the business communicates its progress and forward-looking strategies for implementing its commitment to corporate sustainability, including gender equality and women's empowerment (through its COP and/or GRI-based Sustainability Report or other means) and engages with stakeholders to identify ways to improve performance continuously.
+Commit Leadership commitment to mainstream gender equality throughout corporate sustainability and other relevant strategies and operations As a key and integral part of the business' commitment to corporate sustainability, corporate leadership publicly signals to its stakeholders its commitment to gender equality and women's empowerment.
+Specifically, leadership commits to supporting the WEPs and making the seven Principles part of corporate sustainability strategy, day-to-day operations, and organizational culture.
+Assess Apply a gender lens when assessing risks, opportunities, and impacts Equipped with a commitment to the WEPs, the business ensures that a gender lens is used on an ongoing basis when assessing its risks and opportunities as well as the impact of its operations and activities, in order to develop and refine its goals, strategies, and policies to recognize gender.
+Define Apply a gender lens when defining goals, strategies, and policies, and metrics Based on its assessment of risks, opportunities, and impacts, the business takes into account gender-related considerations when creating a roadmap to carry out its programmes and ensures that a gender lens is used when developing and refining goals and metrics specific to its operating context.
+Implement Implement corporate sustainability strategies and policies through the business and across the value chain that respect women's rights and support gender equality and women's empowerment The business builds in flexibility to allow ongoing adjustments to core processes, engages and educates employees, builds capacity and resources, and works with supply chain partners to implement its sustainability strategy, of which gender equality and women's empowerment is an essential and integral part.
+Measure Measure and monitor impacts and progress towards goals The business adjusts its performance management systems to capture, analyze, and monitor the performance metrics established in the Assess and Define steps.
+Progress is monitored against goals and adjustments are made to improve performance.
+Communicate Communicate progress and strategies while engaging with stakeholders for continuous improvement During this step, the business communicates its progress and forward-looking strategies for implementing its commitment to corporate sustainability, including gender equality and women's empowerment (through its COP and/or GRI-based Sustainability Report or other means).
+Additionally, the business engages with stakeholders to identify ways to improve performance continuously.